Saint-Malo: World War II

 In World War II, during fighting in late August and early September 1944, the historic walled city of Saint-Malo was almost totally destroyed by American shelling and bombing.
 The beaches of nearby Dinard had been heavily fortified against possible Allied commando raids.
 Artillery at the two locations provided mutual support.
 The fortification complex was garrisoned by more than twelve thousand German troops from different services and units as well as stragglers from other battles in the Cotentin.
 About eight thousand Germans were in Saint-Malo itself when the battle began.

 Colonel Andreas von Aulock, the German commander, refused to surrender when asked to do so by the town's authorities.
 He said he "would defend St. Malo to the last man even if the last man had to be himself".

 The first American attack was launched by the 83rd Infantry Division on 5 August 1944.
 German positions at Châteauneuf quickly fell.
 Cancale was abandoned and occupied by the Americans on the 6th.
 In the same way and on the same day, Dinan fell to Free French forces.
 The Germans shortened their lines and drew closer to the ancient citadel at St. Servan-sur-Mer, now reinforced with concrete.

 Effective German artillery emplacements on the island of Cezembre were out of reach of American ground forces.
 German garrisons on the Channel Islands of Jersey, Guernsey, and Alderney were able to use small craft to bring in water and remove the wounded from the battle.

 On 13 August, the walled city was on fire and a short truce was declared to allow French civilians to flee the city.
 Outlying German positions at St. Ideuc and La Varde fell to infantry attacks.
 This fighting ended resistance on the north shore of the peninsula.
 Only the citadel remained.
 Surrounded by American artillery and under frequent air attack, this last holdout surrendered on the afternoon of 17 August.

 Cezembre surrendered on 2 September when the three-hundred-man garrison ran out of drinking water.
 The Americans had taken more than ten thousand prisoners during the two-week fight, von Aulock among them.

-Post war
+Post-war

 Saint-Malo was rebuilt over a 12-year period from 1948 to 1960.

-Saint-Malo is a subprefecture of the Ille-et-Vilaine.
+It is a subprefecture of the Ille-et-Vilaine.
 The commune of Saint-Servan was merged with Paramé, and became the commune of Saint-Malo in 1967.

 Saint-Malo was the site of an Anglo-French summit in 1998 that led to a significant agreement regarding European defence policy.

 Climate

-The bay of Saint-Malo has an oceanic temperate climate.
+The Gulf of Saint-Malo has an oceanic temperate climate.
 Temperatures are softened by the Gulf Stream and the range of average temperatures between winter and summer is very low (from 6.1°C in January to 17.8°C in August) with an average temperature of 11.6°C.

 Politics

-Saint-Malo is part of Ille-et-Vilaine's 7th constituency, and is currently represented in the National Assembly by Republicans Member of Parliament, Gilles Lurton.
+Saint-Malo is part of Ille-et-Vilaine's 7th constituency, and is currently represented in the National Assembly by Republicans Member of Parliament, Jean-Luc Bourgeaux.